RediSearch/RediSearch/docs/Query_Syntax.md

 1. It is possible to specify a numeric predicate as the entire query, whereas it is impossible to do it with the FILTER argument.

-2. It is possible to interesect or union multiple numeric filters in the same query, be it for the same field or different ones.
+2. It is possible to intersect or union multiple numeric filters in the same query, be it for the same field or different ones.

 3. `-inf`, `inf` and `+inf` are acceptable numbers in range.
 Thus greater-than 100 is expressed as `[(100 inf]`.

 4. Numeric filters are inclusive.
 Exclusive min or max are expressed with `(` prepended to the number, e.g. `[(100 (200]`.

-5. It is possible to negate a numeric filter by prepending a `-` sign to the filter, e.g. returnig a result where price differs from 100 is expressed as: `@title:foo -@price:[100 100]`.
+5. It is possible to negate a numeric filter by prepending a `-` sign to the filter, e.g. returning a result where price differs from 100 is expressed as: `@title:foo -@price:[100 100]`.

 ## Tag Filters

 RediSearch (starting with version 0.91) allows a special field type called "tag field", with simpler tokenization and encoding in the index.
 The values in these fields cannot be accessed by general field-less search, and can be used only with a special syntax:

 ```
 @field:{ tag | tag | ...}